Strategic Learning and the Topology of Social Networks: A topology on strategies and the existence of equilibria for finite graphs

 This can be easily verified to indeed be a metric.
 By a standard diagonalization argument it follows that $\cR_i$ is compact in the topology induced by this metric, as required.

 Furthermore, for fixed private beliefs, the utilities $\util_j$ are equicontinuous in the responses: if a response is changed by at most $\delta = e^{-T}$ (in terms of the metric $D$) then it remains unchanged in the first $T$ time periods, and so the utilities are changed by at most $\eps = (1-\disc)\sum_{t=T}^\infty\disc^t = \disc^T$.
-This fulfills condition R1 of~\cite{milgrom1985distributional}. \end{enumerate} Since these conditions are met, it follows by Theorem 1 in~\cite{milgrom1985distributional} that the mixed strategies of agent $i$ are compact in the weak topology $\cT_i$, and that the utilities $\util_j$ are, under $\cT_i$, a continuous function of the strategies. \end{proof}
+This fulfills condition R1 of~\cite{milgrom1985distributional}. \end{enumerate} Since these conditions are met, it follows by the proof of Theorem 1 in~\cite{milgrom1985distributional} that the mixed strategies of agent $i$ are compact in the weak topology $\cT_i$, and that the utilities $\util_j$ are, under $\cT_i$, a continuous function of the strategies.
+Furthermore, and again by Milgrom and Weber's Theorem 1, this game also has an equilibrium. \end{proof}

-Note that under the above defined topology on $\cR_i$ the set of pure strategies is separable, and so the topology $\cT_i$ on (mixed) strategies is metrizable, e.g. with the L\'evy-Prokhorov metric~\cite{billingsley1999convergence}.
+Note that under the above defined topology on $\cR_i$ the set of pure strategies is separable, and so the topology $\cT_i$ on (mixed) strategies is metrizable, e.g.\ with the L\'evy-Prokhorov metric~\cite{billingsley1999convergence}.

-Given Lemma~\ref{thm:finite-strat-topo}, a direct application of Glicksberg's theorem~\cite{glicksberg1952further} yields that every game {\em with a finite number of agents} has an equilibrium.
-The extension of this result to infinitely many agents is not immediate, and requires us to invoke the graphical nature of the game.
-We do this in the following section.
-Before turning to that we will prove an additional version of Lemma~\ref{thm:finite-strat-topo}.

-\begin{lemma} Fix $G=(V,E)$, with $V$ finite.
-Then for each agent $i$ there exists a topology $\cT_i$ on its strategy space such that the strategy space is compact and the utilities in each time $t$, $\util_{j,t}$, are continuous in the product of the strategy spaces. \end{lemma} \begin{proof} The proof is identical to the proof of Lemma~\ref{thm:finite-strat-topo} above, except that we let each agent's utility be defined by $\util'_j = \util_{j,t}$; that is, we set the discount factor to be one at time $t$ and zero otherwise.
+The following variant of Lemma~\ref{thm:finite-strat-topo} will be useful later. \begin{lemma} Fix $G=(V,E)$, with $V$ finite.
+Then for each agent $i$ there exists a topology $\cT_i$ on her strategy space such that the strategy space is compact and the utilities in each time $t$, $\util_{j,t}$, are continuous in the product of the strategy spaces. \end{lemma} \begin{proof} The proof is identical to the proof of Lemma~\ref{thm:finite-strat-topo} above, except that we let each agent's expected utility be given by $\util'_j = \util_{j,t}$; that is, we set the discount factor to be one at time $t$ and $0$ otherwise.
 Since in the proof above we required of the discount factors nothing more than to have a finite sum, the proof still applies, and the utilities (in this case $\util_{j,t}$), are continuous in the product of the strategy spaces. \end{proof}